mbychkowski/cloud-code-build-deploy/README.md

-# Local Developement Lifecycyl & CI/CD Demo
+# Local Developement Lifecycyle & CI/CD Demo

 This repository touches on the following services from Google Cloud and Open Source.